-Two upcoming exhibitions within the Bowdoin College Library revolve around the theme of species extinction and threats to our natural environment.
+Two exhibitions within the Bowdoin College Library revolve around the theme of species extinction and threats to our natural environment.
 Envisioning Extinctions: Art as Witness and Conscience tells the story of the passenger pigeon, once the most numerous land bird on the planet.
 A complementary exhibition, Threatened and Endangered: Flora and Fauna of Maine: Artist’s Books by Rebecca Goodale, reflects the artist’s love of the natural world in a presentation that invites the “reader” also to touch and feel.

 Envisioning Extinctions: Art as Witness and Conscience